- Education and Science»

-In the early years of the war Canfranc was a popular route for refugees escaping Nazi persecution in the occupied territories.
-Whether over the mountains or under the mountains Canfranc was an important destination for onward travel throughout the rest of Spain and Portugal and on into North Africa and to America.
+In the early years of the war Canfranc was a popular route for refugees escaping Nazi persecution in the occupied territories and was an important hub for onward travel throughout the rest of Spain and Portugal and on into North Africa and to America.
 This route became more dangerous after Nazi occupation of the station and nearby village in November 1942, but undeterred and risking capture and imprisonment many continued to arrive at Canfranc being smuggled through the station with the help of the local Resistance.

 As well as wanting to stem the flow of refugees southwards, Hitler also sought to take control of Canfranc for its strategic location and because it was a handy route on which he could transport tungsten and iron from Portugal to his ore-hungry munitions factories back home.
 In return, the obliging Portuguese and Spanish governments received payment with gold stolen from murdered Jews and plundered from banks across Europe.
 It has been calculated that between the summer of 1942 and the winter of 1943 86.6 tons of gold were smuggled through the station.
 Although historians have always known of the illegal transport of Nazi gold it was only when documents were accidentally discovered in 2000 that they became aware of the key role the station played during that time.

 Albert Le Lay - The Schindler of Canfranc